PROXIMUS-ALPAFI/PROXIMUS-ALPAFI/README.md

-- 👋 Hi, I’m @PROXIMUS-ALPAFI
+- 👋 Hi, I’m Devarsh
-- 👀 I’m interested in data science
+- 👀 I’m interested in Cyber space and Information Security
-- 🌱 I’m currently learning bs in cs
+- 🌱 I’m currently Pursuing , Masters degree in computer applications at the Goa University -Goa , India

 <!---